Financial Support

 Highly qualified applicants are nominated by the Department for a variety of fellowships and research assistantships.
 These include:

-- Graduate Merit Fellowships and Graduate Diversity Fellowships (up to $20,000/yr plus $9,000 for tuition with no duties; awarded on university-wide competitive basis).
+- Graduate Diversity Fellowships (stipends for 3 years plus $9,000.00 each year for tuition for PhD students; awarded on university-wide competitive basis).

 - LSAMP-BTD Louis Stokes Alliance for Minority Participation-Bridge to the Doctorate